-The first task of starting up your own business is drawing up a solid business plan that outlines your strategy, funding, objectives and other vital information.
-Alan Gleeson from Palo Alto Software explains how to create such a business plan and how to present it
+A key task when starting up is drawing up a sound business plan that outlines your idea, strategy for achieving your aims and other key information.
+Alan Gleeson explains how to create such a business plan and present it

 It's a document that enables businesses to look ahead, focus on key issues, allocate resources where they're needed and prepare for problems and opportunities well in advance.
 Too many people think of business plans as something they only need when they're starting up or when they need to borrow money or attract funding.
 They're just as important to running a business.